-- 601 Brick Mason.
-Works with brick and similar materials in the construction, erection, and reparation of structures and fixtures. - Bus Driver.
-Drives a bus used in the service of a school or system. - 603 Carpenter.
-Constructs, erects, installs, and repairs wood structures and fixtures. - 604 Cement Mason.
-Works with cement and similar materials in the construction, erection, and reparation of structures and fixtures. - Construction Laborer.
-Performs any combination of duties on construction projects, usually working in utility capacity, by transferring from one task to another.
-Duties include measuring distances from grade stakes, signaling operators of construction equipment, and mixing concrete. - 607 Cook/Food Preparer/Caterer/Server.
+- 607 Cook/Food Preparer/Caterer/Server.
 Prepares and cooks foodstuffs in quantities according to menu and number of persons to be served.
-Serves sandwiches, salads, beverages, desserts, and other foodstuffs.
+Serves sandwiches, salads, beverages, desserts and other foodstuffs.
 May order items to replace stocks and collect money for purchases. - 608 Custodian.
-Performs plant housekeeping and servicing activities consisting of the cleaning, operation of the heating, ventilating, and air conditioning systems, and the servicing of building equipment. - Dietary Technician/Coordinator.
+Performs plant housekeeping and servicing activities consisting of the cleaning, operation of the heating, ventilating and air conditioning systems and the servicing of building equipment. - 609 Dietary Technician/Coordinator.
 Advises and assists personnel in public and private establishments in food services systems by making recommendations for foods that will constitute nutritionally adequate meals. - 610 Electrical and Electronic Repairer.
-Installs and repairs electric and electronic equipment.

-611 Electrician.
-Plans, lays out, installs, and repairs wiring, electrical fixtures, apparatus, and control equipment.

-- Facilities Maintenance Worker.
-Inspects buildings and office areas to evaluate suitability for occupancy considering such factors as air circulation, lighting, location, and size. - Foreman/Group Leader/Lead Worker/Food Services Head Cook.
+Installs and repairs electric and electronic equipment. - 611 Electrician.
+Plans, lays out, installs and repairs wiring, electrical fixtures, apparatus and control equipment. - 612 Facilities Maintenance Worker.
+Inspects buildings and office areas to evaluate suitability for occupancy considering such factors as air circulation, lighting, location and size. - 613 Foreman/Group Leader/Lead Worker/Food Services Head Cook.
 Supervises the day-to-day operations of a group of workers (e.g., cafeteria, warehouse workers).
-(See also job code 357.) - 616 Freight, Stock, and Materials Handler.
-Loads, unloads, and moves stock, and other materials. - Garage Worker.
+(See also job code 357.) - 616 Freight, Stock and Materials Handler.
+Loads, unloads and moves stock and other materials. - 617 Garage Worker.
 Performs a variety of duties assisting mechanics in a garage.
 Includes individuals responsible for washing vehicles and/or cleaning equipment. - 619 Grounds keeper.
-Maintains grounds that are owned, rented, or leased and used by a school or system. - Heating, Ventilating, and Air Conditioning (HVAC) Specialist.
-Services heating units, ventilation systems, and air conditioners in buildings. - Inspector.
+Maintains grounds that are owned, rented or leased and used by a school or system. - 620 Heating, Ventilating and Air Conditioning (HVAC) Specialist.
+Services heating units, ventilation systems and air conditioners in buildings. - 621 Inspector.
 Examines the condition of equipment and buildings as they relate to safety and health and the condition of new construction as it relates to specification and codes, including asbestos inspections. - 622 Locksmith.
-Installs, repairs, rebuilds, and services mechanical or electrical locking devices using hand tools and specialized equipment. - Maintenance Repairer/General Utility Worker.
-Repairs and maintains buildings, machinery, and electrical and mechanical equipment. - Painter and Paperhanger.
-Paints, varnishes, and stains or wallpapers the interior and/or exterior of buildings and fixtures. - Parking Lot Attendant.
-Patrols and monitors parking areas to prevent thefts of and from parked automobiles and collects parking fees from drivers. - Plumber.
-Assembles, installs, and repairs pipes, fittings, and fixtures of heating, water, and drainage systems. - Printer.
-Makes copies by chemical or photographic means.
+Installs, repairs, rebuilds and services mechanical or electrical locking devices using hand tools and specialized equipment. - 623 Maintenance Repairer/General Utility Worker.
+Repairs and maintains buildings, machinery and electrical and mechanical equipment. - 624 Painter and Paperhanger.
+Paints, varnishes and stains or wallpapers the interior and/or exterior of buildings and fixtures.

-629 Service Technician (vehicle mechanic).
-Inspects, repairs, and maintains functional parts of mechanical equipment and machinery.

-- 630 Vehicle Operator.
-Drives a vehicle such as a truck or automobile used in the service of a school or system. - Temporary/Part-time Worker (As Needed).
+- 625 Parking Lot Attendant.
+Patrols and monitors parking areas to prevent thefts of and from parked automobiles and collects parking fees from drivers. - 626 Plumber.
+Assembles, installs and repairs pipes, fittings and fixtures of heating, water and drainage systems. - 627 Printer.
+Makes copies by chemical or photographic means. - 629 Service Technician (vehicle mechanic).
+Inspects, repairs and maintains functional parts of mechanical equipment and machinery. - 630 Vehicle Operator.
+Drives a vehicle such as a truck or automobile used in the service of a school or system. - 632 Temporary/Part-time Worker (As Needed).
 An hourly employee who works on an "as needed" or an "on call" basis.
 This employee is not required to be reported to CDE as part of the human resources data collection. - 633 Temporary/Part-time Worker (Regularly Scheduled).
 An hourly employee who is regularly scheduled for the school year.
 This employee is required to be reported to CDE as part of the human resources data collection. - 634 Student Worker.
 Student hired for temporary assignments.
 This employee is not required to be reported to CDE as part of the human resources data collection. - 635 Armed Security Guard.
-Maintains safety and security of property, facilities, and personnel. - 636 Unarmed Security Guard.
-Maintains safety and security of property, facilities, and personnel.
+Maintains safety and security of property, facilities and personnel. - 636 Unarmed Security Guard.
+Maintains safety and security of property, facilities and personnel.